 Wine-inspired American cuisine – this is how Aureole defines its food concept.
 The restaurant is located in the stunning Mandalay Bay and is one of the most talked-about Las Vegas Strip restaurants.

-A four-story wine tower which is arguably Aureole’s focal point is home to over 2,000 varieties and 50,000 bottles of wine.
+A four-story wine tower, arguably Aureole’s focal point, is home to over 2,000 varieties and 50,000 bottles of wine.
 It, therefore, does not come as a surprise that all 24 items on the menu come with two suggested wine pairings.

 12. Costa Di Mare

 With Chef Mark LoRusso’s leadership in the kitchen every night.
-Costa Di Mare promises only the best Italian seafood dishes and delectable pastas on your plate.
+Costa Di Mare promises only the best Italian seafood dishes and delectable pasta on your plate.

 Their ocean-to-table approach of the restaurant has remained solid as time passed, with over 50 fresh fish varieties offered daily.
-One of the most celebrated dishes in this place feature fresh langostinos flown in fresh and straight to the kitchen.
+One of the most celebrated dishes features fresh langostinos flown in fresh and straight to the kitchen.

 Costa Di Mare speaks of a clean Mediterranean vibe.
 Many parts of the property are marine-inspired and are cool to the eyes.
-If you have the option and if the weather permits, stay at one of the intimate cabanas located beside the dramatic lagoon.
+If you have the option, and if the weather permits, stay at one of the intimate cabanas beside the dramatic lagoon.

 13. Bacchanal Buffet in Caesar’s Palace

 Recommended by Yen from Swing Abroad

 Being named as the number one buffet in Las Vegas multiple times, Bacchanal Buffet in Caesar’s Palace is the one you should never miss during your trip to Las Vegas.